-If your scared, angry, anxious, sad about the change that’s comes about, let it out.
+If you’re scared, angry, anxious, or sad about the change that’s coming, let it out.
 Write it down, vent to someone, scream into the void, I don’t know.
 Whatever, healthy, cathartic method you prefer, let out all the worries and fears that are clogging your mind.
 Sometimes when things are out in the open, they don’t seem quite as bad.

 3. Support Network

-A loved one, a friend, a therapist, a well meaning but oblivious pet; being alone in times of change is terribly unhelpful.
-Having someone to help you through it by whatever way you need them to, having a hand to hold through moments of anxiety and loneliness is never unwelcome.
+A loved one, a friend, a therapist, or a well-meaning but oblivious pet; being alone in times of change is terribly unhelpful.
+Having someone to help you through it in whatever way you need them to, having a hand to hold through moments of anxiety and loneliness is never unwelcome.
 Remember to ask for help, we haven’t advanced to mind reading yet so unless you do, they might not know you need it and it is always okay to ask.

 4. Learn what you can

 I, for one, hate getting into ambiguous situations of any kind.
 When going somewhere new or facing a new change, I like to know as much about it as I can.
 Research is my friend.
-And odds are, once you’re well informed, once you seen it from every angle and understand it inside out, it might now seem quite as daunting.
+And odds are, once you’re well informed, once you’ve seen it from every angle and understand it inside out, it might not seem quite as daunting.

 5. Stay Inspired